mdanwarulkarim/A-Point-of-Sale-System/README.md

 # A-Point-of-Sale-System

-Group no 4 and Name is Endless Eclipse
+Group no 4 and Group Name is Endless Eclipse

 1. Md Anwarul karim - 1627421
 2. Fahim mostafa jamal - 1734437